Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: The HyperPlonk Protocol

 \subsubsection{Wiring Identity}

 This step verifies that the outputs of each gate are routed correctly to inputs of downstream gates.
-This is achieved via a PermutationCheck, which is performed by constructing a numerator polynomial $N$ that encodes the "natural order" of the outputs and a denominator polynomial $D$ that encodes the permuted ordering, and then checking that $\phi = N/D$, called the fraction polynomial, equals 1.
+This is achieved via a PermutationCheck (PermCheck), which is performed by constructing a numerator polynomial $N$ that encodes the natural ordering of the outputs and a denominator polynomial $D$ that encodes the permuted ordering (derived from permutation polynomials $\sigma_{1\ldots3}$), and then checking that $\phi = N/D$, which we refer to as Fraction MLE, equals 1.
 As we will discuss, computing $D^{-1}$ is time consuming, since inverting (or, in effect, performing divisions on) elements of a finite field is difficult.
-From $\phi$, a product polynomial $\pi$ is constructed by computing the product of all elements of $\phi$.
-The $\phi$ and $\pi$ polynomials are both \textit{committed} to via MSM computations.
-A final ZeroCheck is also performed to ensure that the structure imposed upon the $\phi$ and $\pi$ polynomials was not violated during their creation, i.e., the sum of these polynomial should be zero everywhere.
+The Product MLE, $\pi$, is generated by computing a cumulative product over $\phi$ to form the first half, then recursively applying cumulative products on $\pi$ itself to complete the second half.
+Then, the $\phi$ and $\pi$ polynomials are both \textit{committed} to via MSM computations.
+A final ZeroCheck is also performed to ensure that the structure imposed upon $\phi$ and $\pi$ was not violated during their creation, i.e., the sum over the boolean hypercube of the resulting constraint polynomial should be zero everywhere.
 All polynomials are stored in the form of MLE tables.
-The Wiring Identity step uses the construct N\&D unit, the FracMLE unit, the Multifunction Tree unit (to construct the $\pi$ MLE and later within the ZeroCheck step), the MSM unit, the SumCheck unit, and the MLE Update unit.
+The Wiring Identity step uses the Construct N\&D unit, the FracMLE unit, the Multifunction Tree unit (to construct the Product MLE $\pi$ and later for the Build MLE step within ZeroCheck), the MSM unit, the SumCheck unit, and the MLE Update unit.